 Ultimately, the best car insurance company for you is the one that meets your needs for price, customer service, user experience and discounts.

 Insure.com, which is CarInsurance.com’s sister site, in the fall of 2022, surveyed more than 1,500 insurance consumers (1,080 people with auto insurance).
 Online market research company Slice MR conducted the survey.

 Respondents were asked to name their auto insurer and grade it in the following categories – customer satisfaction, ease of service and policy offerings.
 The percentage of respondents who said they were satisfied or very satisfied with their insurer is presented in the results.

 Respondents ranked their insurer’s top three attributes out of more than a dozen presented – including claims satisfaction, digital experience, discounts, military discounts, best for young drivers and teens, best for college students, best for senior drivers, best for drivers with a ticket, best for high-risk drivers and best for auto/home bundling.

-For a number one choice, five points were given; for a second choice, three points; and for a third choice, a single point.
+Five points were given for a number one choice; for a second choice, three points; and for a third choice, a single point.
 The total points for each choice – first, second and third – were then divided by the number of each company’s customers who responded to that survey question to create a percentage.
 Those percentages are presented in the results as survey scores.